jonathan-iksjssen/jx-style/0.2.0/jx-style.typ

   bgtint: none, // TINT ON BACKGROUND COLOUR.
 SEE DECLARATION OF VARIABLE bg IN SECTION « COLOUR DEFS »
   size: "print", // PAGE SIZE PRESET.
 SEE SECTION « PAGE ».
   date: datetime.today().display("[day padding:none] [month repr:short]. [year repr:full]"), // DATE TO DISPLAY IN THE DOCUMENNT.
 DEFAULTS TO THE CURRENT DAY.
-  columns: 1, // NUMBER OF COLUMNS FOR THE DOCUMENT CONTENT.
+  doc-columns: 1, // NUMBER OF COLUMNS FOR THE DOCUMENT CONTENT.
   outcols: 1, // NUMBER OF COLUMNS FOR THE TABLE OF CONTENTS.
   imagewidth: 2/3, // WIDTH OF IMAGES.